 Do you find that water is puddling around the base of your home’s furnace?
 This is a problem that needs to be addressed immediately.
 Leaks can indicate a problem within the furnace that needs to be repaired in order to keep your home warm and comfortable.
 In addition, that puddle can cause damage to the floor as well as create mold and mildew issues.
 However, if there is a leak in plumbing or other shower fixtures, shower repairs melnbourne need to be hired to get them fixed.

 There are two main types of furnaces, and determining which you have will help you locate the cause of your leak.
 Your furnace is either a high-efficiency condensing furnace or a conventional model.
 The quickest way to tell is to look at the vent pipe.
 High-efficiency condensing furnaces have white PVC vent pipes while conventional furnaces have metal vent pipes.
+To keep your furnace running at its maximum efficiency, make sure that it gets regular furnace maintenance in Waxahachie, TX.

 High-efficiency condensing furnaces have two heat exchanges.
 This creates so much heat that the gas being exhausted turns into a liquid in the form of condensation.
 This moisture drains from the furnace through a condensate line.